The following article is written by my friend Jeff Goins.

 In addition, it takes a great deal of time and an astronomical amount of time to produce a course.
 And those costs are ongoing.

-Despite all of this, about once every four or five months, I’ll get a nasty email from someone I’ve never met whining and complaining because I’ve written a book with a publisher (and the publisher sells it) or because we’ve made a course or master class available for sale (which costs a great deal of time and money to produce).
+Despite all of this, about once every four or five months, I’ll get a nasty email from someone I’ve never met whining and complaining because I’ve written a book with a publisher (and the publisher sells it) or because we’ve made a course or other premium resource available for sale (all of which costs a great deal of time and money to produce).

 Either that, or someone who voluntarily subscribed to my mailing list will write some ugly, ungracious, condemning remark that equates me with the Antichrist, the False Prophet, and the Unabomber simply because I let my subscribers know about a new resource, a free resource, or a discounted resource at the very end of the update.